michp-ai/ML-rapid-text-labeling/index.md

 Another thing we can see from these last two charts is that both Overall Quality Score and Accuracy are less volatile using the Difficult Texts approach.
 The web app also enables this as another desirable outcome for the user who is labeling texts and wants to know when is a good time to stop.

+Overall this is great news for the app.
+Not only does using the Difficult Texts feature to select the best tweets to label next for rapidly increasing accuracy, but, the app also gives the user an effective signal in terms of the Overall Quality Score that helps them to decide when to stop labeling.

 ## Software Development Approach and Experience ?